 While the Trapeze CFMS has been functioning well in public, a few deficiencies exist.
 Occasionally, the system would be unable to log in, and on rare occasions, the system freezes entirely.

-With the Trapeze DDU Unit not installed on all buses, the EWT indicator is wildly inaccurate as it is unable to detect buses that are not fitted with the DDU.
+During the installation phase, with the Trapeze DDU Unit not installed on all buses, the EWT indicator is wildly inaccurate as it is unable to detect buses that are not fitted with the DDU.
 The same scenario appears when buses fail to log into the CFMS DDU.

 External Links & References: